Our Global Ambassadors

 I was educated in New Zealand at the University of Waikato and completed a period of postdoctoral study there before moving to University College London as a Lecturer in 1985.
 After 16 years in London, I accepted the position at Professor of Microbiology in the Department of Biotechnology at the University of the Western Cape, Cape Town, where I was a Senior Professor and Director of the 60-strong Institute Microbial Biotechnology and Metagenomics.
 I moved to the University of Pretoria in May 2012 in the dual role as Director of both the University of Pretoria Institutional Research Theme in Genomics and my research group, the Centre for Microbial Ecology and Genomics.
 My research activities in microbial ecology encompass several fields, but mostly linked by the theme of ‘environmental extremes’.
 My collaborators include researchers in South Africa, Namibia, Kenya, Zambia, Argentina, New Zealand, the UK, Germany, and the US.
 Since my PhD studies, I have retained an interest in the ecology and enzymology of extreme thermophiles, organisms living in heated soils and hot water.
 For the past decade I have worked on the microbial ecology of Namib Desert soils and at the lower end of the biotic temperature scale, studying the microbiology of the Dry Valleys of Eastern Antarctica.
 My latest project is a continental-scale survey of soil microbial diversity.
 With 9 other partner nations, we are collecting 1000 soil samples from southern, eastern, western and northern Africa and aim to analyze the soil microbial community structures in the context of macro-environmental and geographic parameters.

 After gaining my BSc in Microbiology/Biology from the University of Mosul, Iraq, I went on to attain an MSc in Microbiology at the University of Mosul in 2006.
-I also achieved my PhD in 2017, studying Microbiology and Microbial Genetics, University of Nottingham, UK.
-I now lecture in different practical subjects related to Biology such as Microbiology, Zoology, Cell biology, Histology, Immunology and Medical bacteriology at the School of Science/Biology Department/Duhok University/Kurdistan Region/Iraq.
+Previously, I have taught different practical subjects related to Biology such as Microbiology, Zoology, Cell biology, Histology, Immunology and Medical bacteriology, before achieving my PhD in Microbiology and Microbial Genetics, at the University of Nottingham, UK in 2017.
+I now lecture Theory and Practical Microbiology, at the School of Science, Duhok University in the Kurdistan Region of Iraq.
 My research interest areas are antimicrobial resistance, mobile genetic elements and using bioinformatics tools to analyse different bacterial genomes.

 Following my discharge from the Israeli navy, I studied medicine at the Hebrew University in Jerusalem.
 I then enrolled in a clinical career that included an all-round internship and a residency at the Hadassah-Hebrew University Medical Center.
 I then trained as a resident at the Hadassah Medical Center Gastroenterology Institute but developed a passion to perform basic science, leading me to relocate after a year to serve as a senior physician-scientist at the Tel Aviv Medical Center Institute for Gastroenterology and Liver Disease while performing, in parallel, my graduate studies in basic immunology at the Weizmann Institute of Science.
 In 2012, I was recruited to the Weizmann Institute of Science to establish the first microbiome-focused research group in the institute (and in the country).
 Our laboratory has now grown to include over 30 students, postdocs, and technicians from all over the world.
 We study many aspects of host–microbiome interactions and their potential involvement in human disease processes